alexbartisro/MyIP/README.md

 # MyIP
-Pyton script that get's you public IP and saves it into Pastebin, in casa your DDNS fails
+Pyton script that get's you public IP and saves it into Pastebin, in case your DDNS fails

 Install: